oracle/fmw-kubernetes/docs-source/content/idm-products/oam/patch-and-upgrade/patch-an-image.md

    $ kubectl patch domain accessdomain -n oamns --type merge  -p '{"spec":{"image":"container-registry.oracle.com/middleware/oam_cpu:<tag>"}}'
    ```

-   For example, if you are not using a container registry and have loaded the image on each of the master and worker nodes:
+   For example, if you are not using a container registry and have loaded the image on each worker nodes:

    ```bash
    $ kubectl patch domain accessdomain -n oamns --type merge  -p '{"spec":{"image":"oracle/oam:<tag>"}}'